Five Star Food Service 2019 Year in Review

-Operating ethically every day, in every situation is the core mantra at Five Star and in 2019 the company was awarded for its commitment to integrity.
-The Better Business Bureau awarded the company with its most prestigious award, the Torch Award for Marketplace Ethics.
+Operating ethically every day, in every situation is the core mantra at Five Star Food Service.
+Furthermore, they were awarded by the BBB in 2019 for commitment to integrity.
+The Better Business Bureau also awarded the company with its most prestigious award, the Torch Award for Marketplace Ethics.
 The award is given to the company that best represents the principles that the BBB promotes such as ethical practices in daily business operations, hiring, community involvement and much more.
-Additionally, a Five Star team member was fortunate to find himself on the Automatic Merchandiser 2019 Pros to Know list.
+In addition, a Five Star team member was fortunate to find himself on the Automatic Merchandiser 2019 Pros to Know list.
 The company’s corporate recruiter, Steven Vosika, was highlighted for his accomplishments in reducing employee turnover and attracting top-tier talent to the company at all levels.

 Surpassed One Million Meals Donated

 Feeding the Future, Five Star’s 501(c)3 non-profit private foundation, had its biggest year yet.
-As a result of the organizations fund raising efforts, it donated over $185,000 to eleven partner food banks in four states.
-Those donations generated over 750,000 meals for hungry kids putting the organization over the exciting milestone of one million meals donated since inception.
-On top of the organizations 5K run and golf events, Feeding the Future is incrementally funded by over 370 Five Star employees who donate via the company’s payroll deduct program, to which Five Star provides a benchmarked match.
+As a result of the organizations fund raising efforts, it donated over $185,000 to eleven partner food banks.
+Those donations generated over 750,000 meals for hungry kids.
+Donations put the organization over the exciting milestone of one million meals donated since inception.
+Feeding the Future gains donations from over 370 Five Star employees who donate via the company’s payroll deduct program.
+Five Star provides a benchmarked match to each payroll donation.